s-amberg/cpla/week03/README.md

 # Tracing Calls

+Goals of this weeks exercises:

+* You experiment and observe the behavior of moved objects
+    * See the behavior of objects when used as lvalue and rvalue
+    * Observing copying and moving operations
+    * Understand when elements living in a `std::vector` are copied and moved

 From CPlusPlus you might already be familiar with the tracer class as used in the extra exercises.

 **Important:** Since the released versions of GCC (7.2.0) and Clang (5.0.0) seem to be actually creating a function for deduction guides, you should refrain from relying on class template argument deduction for this exercise!
 Otherwise, you might observe additional copies, which are not neccessary.
 For this exercise: Prefer `std::vector<Tracer>` over `std::vector`.